 The goals of Kilometres for KIP are to increase awareness of the need to support children affected by parental incarceration in Canada and to raise funds to support KIP Canada’s vital programs.
 Our programs have shown to increase children’s self-esteem, improve mental health and reduce the devastating cycle for the innocent children left behind.

-Kms for KIP has 13 legs – one kilometre for each province and territory in our beautiful country.
+KMs for KIP has 10 legs.
 Each leg is walked by a specific group of supporters who work with us to help end the stigma of having a parent involved with the criminal justice system, bridge the gap in support, and break the devastating cycles associated with parental incarceration.

 Together, we are taking steps to:

 - Support all children who are left behind

 Break the cycle